u-wave/flutter/README.md

 At some point this will be posted to the F-Droid app store.
 Because we're using NewPipe, the Play Store is not an option :)

+## Status

+You can:

+ - View public servers
+ - Join public servers
+ - Listen while the app is foregrounded
+ - Change playback type (with or without video) and configure a different type for WiFi/data connections
+ - Read chat
+ - Sign in to public servers and send chat

+You can't:

+ - Listen while the app is backgrounded
+ - Configure video resolution preference and limits
+ - View online users
+ - Moderate chat
+ - Join the waitlist yourself
+ - Playlist management etc
+ - Most other things

+The above is also more or less in order of implementation priority, aiming for the top things first and working our way down.

 ## Screenshots

 [<img src="./assets/screenshots/servers.png" alt="Server List" width=320>](./assets/screenshots/servers.png)